Reproductive Disease in Female Psittacine Birds

 “The question is not, can they reason?
 Nor, can they talk?
 But, can they suffer?” –Jeremy Bentham, philosopher, 1780

 Dr. Renée Schott presented a live, interactive webinar on reptile wildlife euthanasia techniques.
 View the RACE-approved webinar recording today.
 Wildlife often present to veterinarians and wildlife rehabilitators with conditions that warrant euthanasia.
 It can be difficult, however, to apply mammalian methods of euthanasia to species with unique physiology such as reptiles.
-This interactive presentation will use cases to discuss practical euthanasia methods for reptiles and the physiology behind these methods.
-Emphasis will be placed on freshwater turtles as these represent some physiological extremes.
+This presentation uses cases to discuss practical euthanasia methods for reptiles and the physiology behind these methods.
+Emphasis is placed on freshwater turtles as these represent some physiological extremes.

 Dr. Todd E. Driggers presented this live webinar event on Flight Mechanics, Parrot Welfare, and Ethical Concerns.
-View the video recording, then take the brief post-test to earn 1 hour of continuing education credit.
+The webinar recording begins with a discussion on grooming.
 Feather trimming birds in captivity has been a common practice performed for many reasons, including fear of loss, safety, and the ability to control and tame.
 If the gold standard for animal welfare is freedom and feather destructive behavior is a reliable indicator of scientifically studied animal welfare, feather trimming impacts how the animal feels, functions, and prohibits natural responses to positive or aversive stimuli.
 Perhaps it is time to reflect on the benefits and risks of feather trims through the lens of animal welfare.
 At a minimum, the degrees of severity of the current techniques need redressing when we consider the experience of the bird.

 Dr. Lorenzo Crosta presented this live webinar on the clinical perspectives of avian anesthesia.
 View the RACE-approved webinar recording, then take a brief quiz to earn 1 hour of continuing education credit.
 After briefly reviewing clinically relevant avian anatomy and physiology, Dr. Crosta touches upon injectable anesthesia, then discusses in detail preanesthesia and inhalation anesthesia in clinical practice.
 The discussion then moves onto monitoring the avian patient, from vital parameters to capnography, doppler, electrocardiography, and pulse oximetry.
 Dr. Crosta also discusses analgesia, intra-operative fluid therapy, as well as specific concerns related to avian anesthesia, such as positioning the patient, hypocalcemia, air sac cannulation, as well as management of diving birds.
 This seminar concludes with practical tips for safe and uneventful patient recovery.